danomatika/loaf/README.md

 To (re)generate project files for an existing project:

-* click the "Import" button in the ProjectGenerator
+* Click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "loaf"
+* Navigate to the base folder for the project ie. "loaf"
-* click the "Update" button
+* Click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.